Learn about sensitivity labels

 To get their work done, people in your organization collaborate with others both inside and outside the organization.
 This means that content no longer stays behind a firewall—it can roam everywhere, across devices, apps, and services.
 And when it roams, you want it to do so in a secure, protected way that meets your organization's business and compliance policies.

 Sensitivity labels from the Microsoft Information Protection solution let you classify and protect your organization's data, while making sure that user productivity and their ability to collaborate isn't hindered.

 Example showing available sensitivity labels in Excel, from the Home tab on the Ribbon.
 In this example, the applied label displays on the status bar:

 To apply sensitivity labels, users must be signed in with their Microsoft 365 work or school account.

 You can use sensitivity labels to:

-Protect content in third-party apps and services by using Microsoft Cloud App Security.
-With Cloud App Security, you can detect, classify, label, and protect content in third-party apps and services, such as SalesForce, Box, or DropBox, even if the third-party app or service does not read or support sensitivity labels.
+Protect content in third-party apps and services by using Microsoft Defender for Cloud Apps.
+With Defender for Cloud Apps, you can detect, classify, label, and protect content in third-party apps and services, such as SalesForce, Box, or DropBox, even if the third-party app or service does not read or support sensitivity labels.

 Extend sensitivity labels to third-party apps and services.
 Using the Microsoft Information Protection SDK, third-party apps can read sensitivity labels and apply protection settings.

 Classify content without using any protection settings.
 You can also simply assign a label as a result of classifying the content.
 This provides users with a visual mapping of classification to your organization's label names, and can use the labels to generate usage reports and see activity data for your sensitive content.
 Based on this information, you can always choose to apply protection settings later.

 In all these cases, sensitivity labels in Microsoft 365 can help you take the right actions on the right content.
 With sensitivity labels, you can classify data across your organization, and enforce protection settings based on that classification.

 What a sensitivity label is

 When you assign a sensitivity label to content, it's like a stamp that's applied and is: